Overview of housing rights in the Amsterdam Area

 In the private sector landlords usually ask for a deposit, which is typically the equivalent of one or two months’ rent.
 As for contracts, tenancy agreements can be concluded for fixed periods of time and changed at the discretion of the tenant and landlord (or due to circumstances).
 You should therefore read your tenancy agreement carefully.
 Learn more about housing rights in the Amsterdam Area.

-Another possibility is to look into social housing (rent controlled housing) options.
+Social housing (rent controlled housing) options are also available if you qualify based on a set of requirements.
 The Netherlands has the biggest public housing sector in Europe, the majority of which is owned by private, non-profit housing associations.
 These rental dwellings are primarily aimed at lower income groups, with a maximum rent capped by law.
 However, with a waiting list of between 8-18 years, social housing is not a favourable option for many international newcomers.
 You must also meet strict criteria:

 To be eligible for social housing, you must: